 scroll ⬇️ to get the free sewing pattern & tutorial

 Looking at the wildlife photo of the elephant colony inspired me to come out with this pattern.
 I was brought up in an accustomed way like many of you, Father is always the leader and Mother is always the care provider.
 I hope my kids will follow us until they are big enough to set up their own family and this is how the family branches out.

 Today is also my dad’s 70th birthday.
 My dad is a traditional Chinese man, he is the man who spends his whole life working so hard to bring 4 of us up in the best way he can afford to do.
-The man who spends all his hard-earned money building a good family foundation, but also the one who forgotten to plan for himself, his retirement and his medical bill.
-The man still working all his best for us including repairing our house plumbing, electrical appliances, build us furniture & fish pond, plant & harvest our favorite fruits.
+The man who spends all his hard-earned money building a good family foundation, but also the one who has forgotten to plan for himself, his retirement, and his medical bill.
+The man still working his best for us, including repairing our house plumbing and electrical appliances, building us furniture & fish pond, plant & harvest our favorite fruits.
 Happy Birthday, Daddy!
-You are always our hero and we will always love you.
+You are always our hero, and we will always love you.

 Fabric For Big Elephant

 - Fabric (solid), 6″ x 10″